-Available from Oct 5, Nokia’s latest camera-oriented smartphone offers an attractive blend of a 41-megapixel camera sensor and optical image stabilization.
+Available from Oct 5, Nokia’s latest camera-oriented smartphone offers an attractive blend of a 41-megapixel camera and optical image stabilization.

 After a long wait, Nokia has finally launched their latest Lumia 1020 flagship smartphone in Singapore.
 Aimed at those who desire the best mobile phone imaging capabilities, the 1020 packs a whopping 41-megapixel camera sensor, first seen on its 808 PureView, into a Lumia 920-like body, while also managing to cramp in a brand new dual-axis optical image stabilization system.